iusztinpaul/hands-on-llms/modules/streaming_pipeline/README.md

 ```
 cat /var/log/cloud-init-output.log
 ```
-Also, to see that the docker image is running:
+Also, to see that the streaming pipeline Docker container is running, run the following:
 ```
 docker ps
 ```
+You should see the `streaming_pipeline` docker container listed.

 **Note:** You have to wait for ~5 minutes until everything is initialized fully.

 ## 3.4.
 Linting & Formatting